akanashiro/psimplerenamer/README.md

 A pretty simple file renamer for Linux.

 I wanted to write a simple file renamer extension for Nemo (similar to Dolphin's) but end up writing a standalone application in Python.

-You will be able:
+This app is supposed to be pretty simple, so it does not have many features.
+If you are a power user, I suggest you more powerfull applications such as Inviska, Gprename or Krename.

+What does:
-- Rename different files in different directories
+- Rename different files in different directories.
+It does preserve file extensions.
-- Choose an initial sequence number
+- Choose an initial sequence number.
-- Add/remove files to rename
+- Add/remove files to rename.

-It will:
-- Preserve file extensions
-- Add sequence to the renamed files following the given order in the listbox.

-It won't:
+It doesn't:
 - use regular expressions.
-- add datea
+- add dates.
-This app is supposed to be pretty simple.
-Use gprename instead.

-Todo:
-- Ability to choose postfix/sufix
+To-do (near future):
+- Postfix/sufix sequence option.
-- Possibility to use letters insted of numbers
+- Possibility to use letters insted of numbers.
+- Uppercase/Lowecase

+Wishlist:
+- Drag & Drop